 A combination of systemic and contact pesticides seems to be effective.
 Now, you can purchase products labeled for use on the Spotted Lanternfly.

+Our service area includes Lancaster, York, Lebanon, Berks, Dauphin, and Cumberland Counties.
 Service availability may vary due to geography.
 Enter your zip code to see what services are offered in your area.

 Questions?
 Want to learn more about our services?
 Request your free consultation today!